The Samsung Galaxy S9 Android Pie update went through a beta, but bugs and performance issues slipped into the official release.

 There are several places to find feedback about the Galaxy S9 Pie update.
 We’ve put together a guide that will take you through the reasons to, and not to, install the Android Pie update right away.
 It’s a great place to start if you haven’t been following the update.

 We recommend keeping an eye on XDA-Developers and Android Central Forums for feedback about the Galaxy S9 Pie update and its problems.
-You’ll also want to keep your eyes on official forums like AT&T’s, Verizon’s and T-Mobile’s once those updates start rolling out.
+You’ll also want to keep your eyes on official forums like AT&T’s, Verizon’s, Sprint’s, and T-Mobile’s if you own a device on one of those networks.

 You’ll also want to monitor the Galaxy S9 Reddit and social media sites like Twitter for additional feedback about Android Pie’s performance.